Stella-Kwon/Borntoberoot/README.md

 By default, UFW is set to deny all incoming traffic and allow all outgoing traffic, this is considered as a secure setup, but it can be customized to allow certain traffic through the firewall.
 For example, it can be configured to allow incoming traffic on port 22 for SSH, port 80 for HTTP and port 443 for HTTPS.

 UFW is not enabled by default on most Linux distributions, but it can be installed and configured on most systems.
 It can be used in conjunction with other security measures, such as AppArmor, to provide a more comprehensive security solution.

-******************
-what is mount points? (in partitioning session.)
-A mount point is a directory on a Linux file system where a file system is attached and made accessible.
-When a file system is mounted, it becomes available for access and can be interacted with just like any other directory on the file system.

-Each file system that is mounted on a Linux system has a unique mount point, which is used to access the files and directories on the file system.
-For example, the root file system, which is the file system that contains the operating system and system files, is typically mounted at the "/" (root) directory.

-Mount points can also be used to mount external storage devices, such as hard drives and USB drives, and network file systems, such as NFS or SMB.
-In these cases, the mount point is typically a directory within the root file system that is used to access the files on the external storage device or network file system.

-When a file system is unmounted, it is detached from the file system hierarchy and is no longer accessible.
-The process of mounting and unmounting file systems is typically performed by the superuser or by a user with appropriate privileges.

 ****************